It’s a longstanding tradition for Tidelands Health cancer patients to ring a bell celebrating the completion of their chemotherapy treatments.

 At the end of her battle with breast cancer, Myrtle Beach resident Tammy Moormann was more than happy to oblige.

-“I rang the bell so hard the little clapper fell out,” says Moormann, who was treated through the Tideland Health Cancer Care Network, our region’s most comprehensive provider of cancer care and an affiliate of MUSC Health.
+“I rang the bell so hard the little clapper fell out,” says Moormann, who was treated through the Tideland Health Cancer Care Network, our region’s most comprehensive provider of cancer care and a collaboration with MUSC Health.
 “Ringing the bell was huge for me – I felt like I earned it.”

 A frightening discovery